euroargodev/argopy/docs/visualisation.rst

 Histograms on properties
 ========================

-It is also possible to create horizontal bar plots for histograms on some data properties: 'profiler' and 'dac':
+It is also possible to create horizontal bar plots for histograms on some data properties: `profiler` and `dac`:

 .. code-block:: python